blasiasia/ewha_nlp/README.md

 This folder contains the Jupyter notebooks named `DB_mmlu_{}.ipynb`, where `{}` represents various domains such as law, history, business, etc. These notebooks contain the code used to generate the database and embeddings for the different domains.
 The notebook files process the data from the `db_files` folder to create the embeddings and database files needed for the RAG model.

 ### `Final_team6_RAG.ipynb`
-This notebook contains the final RAG code for Team 6.
+This notebook contains the final RAG code.
 It integrates the database and embeddings to perform retrieval-augmented generation tasks.
 The code combines the outputs from the domain-specific databases with the pre-trained model to generate responses based on the input queries.

 ## Requirements